 After Cork and surroundings, the ship calls at Dublin, the Irish capital.
 You have two full days, including an overnight, to explore every corner of this great city.
 This diverse city is one of Europe’s most popular places for city breaks and it’s easy to see why.
 Besides its historic buildings and vibrant nightlife, Dublin is also a great literary city.
 This is, after all, the former home of writers of the likes of Wilde, Beckett, Joyce, Shaw and Yeats.

-The ship continues to the west coast of Scotland, where you’ll spend another two days in Glasgow before visiting Belfast.
+The ship continues along the Irish east coast, where you’ll visit Belfast.
 Northern Ireland’s capital has had its fair share of violence and turbulence, but it is now experiencing an urban renaissance.
 Visit the historically contested neighborhoods and see political graffiti along Shankill Road and Fall Road.
 Also don’t forget to also check out Titanic Belfast, a futuristic-looking museum about Belfast’s shipbuilding history—this was, after all, the Titanic was built.

 These are without question some of the best cruises to Ireland.

 They take you to a couple of the island’s greatest historic cities, providing a good taste of what Ireland has to offer.
 From cultural experiences to culinary delights, historic sites and world-famous beers, these cruises deliver it all!